-There are other animal preserves besides Gumbalimba and an iguana farm.
-But it’s so easy to spot iguana in the Caribbean that I can’t imagine paying money to see them.
+There are other animal preserves besides Gumbalimba, and an iguana farm.
+But it’s so easy to spot iguanas in the Caribbean that I can’t imagine paying money to see them.

 There’s also a lot of zip-lining.
 You can swoop over the port, through the jungle or from the island’s peak to the coast on.